jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

-among them is the ubiquitous laptop, and weve seen an increase of those events this year after a brief downturn in 2022, as shown in Figure 53\.Figure 53\.
-Top Asset varieties over time in Lost and Stolen Assets2024 DBIR Incident Classification Patterns51CIS
+among them is the ubiquitous laptop, and weve seen an increase of those events this year after a brief downturn in 2022, as shown in Figure 53\.
+2024 DBIR Incident Classification Patterns
+Figure 53\.
+Top Asset varieties over time in Lost and Stolen Assets 52
+CIS
 Controls for
+consideration
+Protect data at rest
+Data Protection \[3]
+ 
+Encrypt Data on End\-User
+Devices \[3\.6]
+ 
+Encrypt Data on Removable
+Media \[3\.9]
-considerationProtect data at restData Protection \[3] Encrypt Data on End\-UserDevices \[3\.6]Encrypt Data on RemovableMedia \[3\.9]Secure Configuration of Enterprise Assets and Software \[4]
+Secure Configuration of Enterprise
+Assets and Software \[4]
+ 
+Enforce Automatic Device
+Lockout on Portable End\-User
+Devices \[4\.10]
+ 
+Enforce Remote Wipe Capability on
+Portable End\-User Devices \[4\.11]
+2024 DBIR Incident Classification Patterns
-Enforce Automatic DeviceLockout on Portable End\-User Devices \[4\.10]Enforce Remote Wipe Capability on Portable End\-User Devices \[4\.11]Figure 54\.
-Top Action varieties over time in Lost and Stolen AssetsAs we have seen consistently in our dataset, assets are vastly more likely to be lost than stolen.
+As we have seen consistently in our dataset, assets are vastly more likely to be lost than stolen.
 Figure 54 shows that this was not always the case.